junxit/us-congress-bills-110/metadata.md

 - 2007-03-29 — Introduced in House
 - 2007-03-29 — Introduced in House
 - 2007-03-29 — Referred to the House Committee on Veterans' Affairs.
+- 2007-04-23 — Referred to the Subcommittee on Health.
+- 2007-10-23 — At the conclusion of debate, a recorded vote was demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-10-23 — Considered under suspension of the rules. (consideration: CR H11873-11878, H11887-11888)
+- 2007-10-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1808.
+- 2007-10-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-23 — Mr. Filner moved to suspend the rules and pass the bill.
+- 2007-10-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 988). (text: CR H11873)
+- 2007-10-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 988).(text: CR H11873)